theokiwi/simpledb/README.md

 - ./main simpledb quit -> Fecha a aplicação.

 #### (ENG)
 Project built on vscode with coderunner, C++ default extensions and G++ compiler.
-On linux mint SO.
+On linux mint OS.
 A simple non sql database for the course "Operational Systems" on PUC Minas.
 Built on C++.

 ### Instructions